prometheus-operator/prometheus-operator/contrib/kube-prometheus/hack/grafana-dashboards-configmap-generator/README.md

 -i dir, --input-dir dir
   Directory with grafana dashboards to process.
   Important notes:
-    Files should be suffixed with -dashboard.json or -datasource.json.
+    Files should be suffixed with -dashboard.json.
     We don't recommend file names with spaces.

 -o file, --output-file file